connectifi-co/connectors/workspaces/aws/README.md

-# Connectifi Hooks for AWS
+# Connectifi Connectors for AWS

-This configuration will create the hook lambdas and API gateway in AWS using the Serverless framework.
+This configuration will create the connector lambdas and API gateway in AWS using the Serverless framework.

 ## Usage